kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 It will install i2cdetect, i2cdump, i2cget, i2cset

-i2cdetect is the perfect tool to test i2c.
+Next, use i2cdetect to test i2c.
 ````
 $ i2cdetect -r 2
 WARNING!
 This program can confuse your I2C bus, cause data loss and worse!